 In his book “Critical Non-Essentials” Paddi Lund says “Systemise the ‘Little Things’ in your business and deliver an incredible experience about which customers will rave!”
 For example, make sure all the drinking glasses are the same.

-If you would like help with this or any other aspect of getting a business in to a ‘ready for sale’ state – please contact me via the CONTACT US tab at the top of this web site!
+If you would like help with this or any other aspect of getting a business in to a ‘ready for sale’ state – please CONTACT ME.

 John Denton – helping business owners take action on preparing their businesses ‘ready for sale’ because a business that is ‘ready for sale’ is well worth keeping!